You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • Apple App Store, Apple StoreKit, Google Play, and Google Play Billing for mobile purchase verification, subscription status, refunds, and entitlement handling;

-• payment processors, fraud-prevention vendors, wallet providers, tax providers, KYC providers, payout providers, PayPal, and Stripe;
+• payment processors, fraud-prevention vendors, wallet providers, tax providers, KYC providers, and payout providers;

 • analytics, advertising, attribution, and measurement providers used on the website or server side;